-Non-discrimination Score: 7
+Non-

 Discrimination is prohibited by law, and several governmental institutions have been established to ensure non-discrimination.
 Alongside the Chancellor of Justice, the Gender Equality and Equal Treatment Commissioner (GEETC) acts as an independent and impartial expert tasked with monitoring the issue of discrimination.
 Legal standards are set by the Gender Equality Act (2004) and Equal Treatment Act (2009).
-On 2 December 2014, Estonia signed the Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention).